homewrecka/ExternalPlugins/README.md

 * __Nylo Swapper__: This will change your gear and prayers during the Nylocas fight in Theatre of Blood.
 * __Olm Swapper__: This will change your prayers during the Olm encounter at Chambers of Xeric.
 * __One Click__: Probably the most popular plugin, this plugin allows you to simplify quite a large variety of tasks by reducing the amount of clicks to...
 1. For instance, instead of clicking a bone and using it on the altar, just click the altar, or set a custom one inventory one click in the config.
 You could for instance set it to use an Apple on an Orange in one click if you desired.

-##### If you'd like to see what other plugins I offer, make sure to check my discord channel #Platinum-Info